 Elected to the Prairie Centre Board of Directors in 2009.
 Retired.
 Sits on the Human Resources Committee.

-Evan Sjovold, B.SC.(AG), PRO.DIR 2nd Vice President Representative of District #4
+Michelle Brummund, B.COMM., CPA, CA, PRO.DIR 1st Vice President Representative of District #1

-Elected to the Prairie Centre Board of Directors in 2005.
-Farmer.
-Chair of the Audit and Risk Committee, and the Conduct Review Committee.
-Sits on the Governance Committee.
+Elected to the Prairie Centre Board of Directors in 2010.
+Accountant/Farmer.
+Sits on the Governance Committee and Human Resources Committee.